liamrapp/colorvisionproject-liamrapp/README.md

 In this porgram I decided that I wanted to create a program that takes in a certain hexadecimal number and will decide wether or not that was a good color for someone red/green colorblind.
 I did this by file writing the hexadecimal into a text file I called hexademical.txt.
 Here I listed every number on its own line so that I could manipulate specific characters with it easier with loops later on.I then used getline to read every number and store that in a string.
 Then i converted those strings to integers.
 With some simple hexadecimal math showed the color levels of each color by multiplying the first numbers of each color by 16 and adding the second number.
 Unfortunately I was unable to show asnwers for the alphabetical characters so its not exactly hexadecimal, but I tried my best to create a working program for hexadecimals without letters.

+# v0.2 Updates

+My major flaw was that my original program could not take in the letter portions of hexadecimals, I am certain I know how to do this now with using std:;strtol to assign new integer values to strings.
+I also streamlined all of my file reading to a function caled "HexToFile" because in my original project I read it line by line in int main.
+Most of the changes for this deliverable are in the function ColorAnalysis.
+On this deliverable I was able to read the hexadecimal values from the .txt file much more professionally as I did not assign a value to everysingle number and instead separated them by color on each line.
+I then used those variables in the same function to switch them to RGB values and decifer whether those RGB shades were suitable to be seen by people with colorblindness.
+I also specified what colors and levels are able to be seen and by people of each type of colorblindness.

 ## Developer

 Liam Rapp